fabiopinto-frrp/Brokeflix/Backend/README.md

 ---

-fix anime , series, films models - with the object size array so when i add one ep it will update the ep size and add an episode and because its an object inside i can have title etc so each episode has a title too.

 WHEN ALL IS WORKING:

 - making the video player saving the value of the time 1 minute by 1 minute or 10 second by 10 second